Breaks and Non-Regular Housing

 - We reserve the right to change a room assignment or require a student to relocate, especially in situations where a student is in a double/triple room without a roommate.

-- At any time, a student may appoint a “proxy” who is a current student to act on his/her behalf if the student cannot be present for an aspect of room selection.
+- At any time, a student may appoint a “proxy” who is a current student to act on their behalf if the student cannot be present for an aspect of room selection.
 Both students must follow the process provided by the department of residential life by the deadlines provided.

 First-year students are assigned to a residence hall based on the information received from their online housing preferences.
 Due to our focus on keeping first year students housed together, several first years will be placed in temporary triple rooms at the start of the semester.